hammackj/risu/README.md

 ===

-NessusDB is Nessus XMLv2 (*.nessus) parser, which pushes reports into an ActiveRecord database, easing report generation.
+NessusDB is [Nessus](http://www.nessus.org) XMLv2 parser, which pushes reports into an [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, easing report generation.

 It is currently under heavy development.
 When a working copy is ready it will be tagged 1.0.0 and noted in this document.